Skip to main content

 ¹ 1M token context became generally available on Sonnet 4.6 and Opus 4.6 on March 13, 2026, with standard pricing throughout.

-On Claude Opus 4.7 — the current performance leader.
+On Claude Opus 4.7 — the prior performance leader.
 Key improvements over 4.6: one-third the tool errors in agentic loops, 14% improvement on complex multi-step workflows using fewer tokens, and native multi-agent coordination for parallel workstreams.
 The first Claude to pass implicit-need tests — meaning it can infer which tools to reach for without being explicitly told.
 Became the default opus API alias on April 23, 2026.

 OpenAI — GPT & o-series